How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 Of course, openness doesn’t equal goodness.
 Kristin’s willingness to live her life according to her own set of morals is not why I am writing this.
 You could unabashedly live by your code of conduct and still be kinda terrible.
 The thing that was refreshing about Kristin’s honesty is that she didn’t deflect blame, she accepted her consequences and recognized her faults.
 Yeah, she was a teenager who often made bad decisions, but she wasn’t blinded by her own narcissism.

-While I think almost everyone in the main cast displayed some unsavoury behaviours or opinions, I also recognize that they were fucking teenagers.
+While I think almost everyone in the main cast displayed some unsavoury behaviours or opinions (except for Trey, we love Trey!), I also recognize that they were fucking teenagers.
 Can you remember what you were like as a teenager or any of the horrifying things that you might’ve said?
 I do think that Stephen’s Cabo rant and the way he treated both women were pretty fucking bad, and it frustrates me to no end that he wasn’t condemned as the catalyst behind the entire conflict.
 But again, I don’t think that Stephen was a bad person per se.

 What I find the most troubling is that MTV recruited 16-17-year olds and edited their footage to purposefully vilify a Junior in high school based on the fact that they needed a cohesive narrative.
 They promoted Lauren to the show’s protagonist and relegated Kristin to the villain, and didn’t give her a head’s up about it.
 They infiltrated her relationship and turned it inside out for ratings.
 They took her honesty, and they weaponized it.